bbauska/Coursera-Bootstrap/readme.md

 This completes this exercise.

-With this, I\'m sure you have gotten a good handle on the use of both Git, and then also node and node modules.
+With this, I&apos;m sure you have gotten a good handle on the use of both Git, and then also node and node modules.

-Don\'t worry, we will be using node extensively, in various ways, as you go through the courses of this specialization.
+Don&apos;t worry, we will be using node extensively, in various ways, as you go through the courses of this specialization.

 This is just a start.